 Welfare Officers – Olivia

-Image description: Olivia, a white woman, is sitting in front of a floral background.
+Image description: Olivia, a white person, is sitting in front of a floral background.
 She is wearing a purple, green and white sweater vest, layered over a white shirt, with matching earrings!
-She has blonde hair and is smiling at the camera.
+They have blonde hair and is smiling at the camera.

 [Bio coming soon]